 Financially Stressed?
-Here's 5 Things To Do
+Here Are 5 Things To Do

 When you feel financially stressed it can feel like an elephant is sitting on your chest.
 It can feel like there is no hope in sight and you don't know how to remedy the problem.
 Financial stress, no matter how burdensome, does not have to corrupt your spirit.
 Here are 5 steps to feeling less stressed (that have nothing to do with actual cash!):

 Getting up early gives you more time in the day to tackle what YOU want to do.
 When you are up before anyone else, it gives you a chance to determine your mood and goals for the day.
 Whether that is fitting in a quick workout, journaling your goals, or paying some bills you have been avoiding.
 Spending time early in the morning helps you feel ahead of the game.
 When you feel ahead of the game, you can focus on creating solutions rather than feeling behind.

 When is the last time you really thought about your goals?
 Half the reason individuals do not reach their financial goals is because they simply do not know what they are!
 Write down how you want your life to look and that includes how much money you want.
 Once you have a goal, you have something to strive for.
 Attach your goals to a mirror or a desk where you can wake up and be reminded of it everyday.